openconfig/gnsi/certz/README.md

 #### Authentication Policy

-An authentication policy is a set of rules that defines which CAs can sign which certificate.
-By rotating authentication policies, data center admins can ensure that only authorized CAs are able to sign certificates for specific users/roles in the authentication framework.
+An authentication policy is a set of rules that defines which CA can be trusted to sign certificates for which subjects.
+By rotating authentication policies, data center admins can ensure all endpoints are updated to validate certificates presented by their peers during mutual authentication are signed by one of the authorized CAs in the authentication framework as specified in the policy.
 This helps to minimize the impact of a security breach, as it prevents, for example, an attacker from using a less privileged CA to sign for high value users/roles.